pryanbhatt/vcare/README.md

 vCare-prototype
 ===============

-This is the repository for the working solution.
+This is the repository for the working solution for the vCare project.